Skip to Main Content

 Periodontal disease in dogs is a common yet overlooked health issue that can significantly impact your pet’s overall well-being.
 Understanding this condition's causes, symptoms, and preventive measures is crucial for any dog owner.
 This guide will help you recognize the signs of periodontal disease in dogs and provide you with effective strategies for prevention and treatment.

-What is Periodontal Disease in Dogs?
+What is periodontal disease in dogs?

 Periodontal disease is an infection and inflammation of the gums and structures surrounding a dog's teeth.
 It begins with plaque buildup, which hardens into tartar, eventually leading to gum recession and tooth loss if left untreated.
 If bacteria enter the bloodstream, this condition can cause pain, difficulty eating, and even systemic health issues.